Job loss disrupts individuals' mobility and their exploratory patterns: Results

 \subsection{Cohort selection and algorithm evaluation}

-The privacy-enhanced location data provided by Cuebiq, a location intelligence company, intentionally excludes direct information regarding users' employment to safeguard their privacy.
-The absence of direct job-related information presents challenges in establishing a ground truth for individuals' employment status.
-As a result, we assess the accuracy of our methodology at an aggregate level by leveraging aggregated monthly statistics of Unemployment Insurance claims~\cite{MonthlyUI}.
-Unemployment Insurance programs offer benefits to eligible workers facing unemployment.
-Additionally, we incorporate state-level employment information obtained from the Bureau of Labor Statistics (BLS) through the Quarterly Census of Employment and Wages (QCEW) program (refer to the SI S1 for additional details on the data).
+The privacy-enhanced location data provided by the location intelligence company Cuebiq intentionally excludes any direct information about users' employment to safeguard privacy.
+This absence of direct job-related information presents challenges in establishing ground truth for individuals’ employment status.
+Consequently, we evaluate the accuracy of our methodology at an aggregate level by leveraging aggregated monthly statistics from Unemployment Insurance (UI) claims and Local Area Unemployment Statistics (LAUS) datasets (see SI S1 for dataset details).
+UI claims data offer near real-time information on the number of claimants, reported weekly, providing a timely basis for our algorithm evaluation.
+In contrast, LAUS data represent official unemployment figures derived through an estimation process that incorporates multiple sources, including UI claims, but are published and consolidated with a longer delay.
+Additionally, we incorporate state-level employment information from the Bureau of Labor Statistics (BLS) through the Quarterly Census of Employment and Wages (QCEW) program (see SI S1 for additional data details).

-All our analyses are conducted on a cohort of mobile phone users, where we reweight individuals to construct a sample that accurately mirrors both (i) population-wide representativeness, based on census block group (CBG) population data, and (ii) representativeness of the employed workforce population in each state across various industrial NAICS sectors, drawing from state-level employment statistics (BLS statistics).
+All our analyses are conducted on a cohort of mobile phone users residing in the US.
+We employ individual reweighting to reconstruct a representative cohort sample that accurately mirrors both (i) population-wide representativeness, based on census block group (CBG) population data, and (ii) representativeness of the employed workforce population in each state across various industrial NAICS sectors, drawing from state-level employment statistics (BLS statistics).
 This post-stratification procedure is crucial for addressing potential biases within the location data and ensuring the data's representativeness~\cite{yabe2023behavioral, lucchini2023socioeconomic}.
-It enables us to compare employment status with Unemployment Insurance claims and subsequently examine mobility patterns at a population-wide scale.
+It enables us to compare employment status with Unemployment Insurance claims and LAUS unemployment figures and subsequently examine mobility patterns at a population-wide scale.
 Further details on the post-stratification technique can be found in SI S2A.

-Our study focuses on seven US states: New York, Wyoming, Indiana, Idaho, Washington, North Dakota, and New Mexico.
-These states have been selected to further ensure the representation of different workforce compositions in terms of population distribution across primary, secondary and tertiary economic sectors, spanning diverse US geographical regions (see SI S2B for further details).
+Our study focuses on seven U.S. states: New York, Wyoming, Indiana, Idaho, Washington, North Dakota, and New Mexico.
+These states were selected to capture diverse workforce compositions spanning primary, secondary, and tertiary economic sectors, as well as geographic diversity across the U.S. (see SI S2B for more details).